Last updated Sep2025.

 Medical Herbalism, one of the very best periodicals for the herbalist. - Michigan herbalist Jim McDonald

-interesting in-depth articles about a few plants, and a very good sorted links page. - Rosalee de la Foret
+interesting in-depth articles about a few plants. - Rosalee de la Foret

 - Katja Swift and Ryn Midura